jmagee/missing_file_hook/README.md

 The following has happened to me an embarrassing number of times, and I've seen it happen to many others: A new source file is created and added to the build system, but not added to the git commit.
-This typically results in a shameful build break either when CI does it job or someone else pulls the change.
+This typically results in a shameful build break either when CI does its job or someone else pulls the change.

 The Solution
 ============